A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: OU type branching Markov processes

 \subsection{Preliminaries: Ornstein-Uhlenbeck type processes}

-Let us present some fundamental background on Ornstein-Uhlenbeck (OU) type processes driven by L\'evy processes; see \cite{Applebaum:Levy} or Section 17 in \cite{Sato:Levy}.
+Let us present some elementary background on Ornstein-Uhlenbeck (OU) type processes driven by L\'evy processes; see \cite{Applebaum:Levy} or \cite[Section~17]{Sato:Levy}.
 We also refer to \cite{Bertoin:Levy} for properties of L\'evy processes.
 Implicitly, throughout this work we only consider OU type processes without positive jumps.

-Let $\xi$ be a L\'evy process without positive jumps, possibly killed, which is often referred to as a \textbf{spectrally negative L\'evy process}.
+Let $\xi$ be a L\'evy process without positive jumps, possibly killed, which is often referred to as a \emph{spectrally negative L\'evy process}.
 It is characterized by its Laplace exponent $\Phi: [0,\infty) \to \R$ such that

 The function $\Phi$ is continuous and convex on $[0,\infty)$.
-Further, it is given by the L\'evy-Khintchine formula
+Furthermore, it is given by the L\'evy-Khintchine formula

 where $k\geq 0$, $\sigma \geq 0$, $c \in \R$, and the L\'evy measure $\Lambda$ on $(-\infty, 0)$ satisfies